-These type of air conditioner are bigger in the capacity of 5 to 20TR and are adjacent to the space to be conditioned.
-This unit is very useful for conditioning the air of a restaurant, bank or small office.
-PTAC systems are also known as wall split air conditioning systems or ductless systems.
+This types of air conditioning system is bigger in the capacity of 5 to 20TR and is adjacent to the space to be conditioned.
+This unit is very useful for conditioning the air of a restaurant, bank, or small office.
+PTAC systems are also known as wall-split air conditioning systems or ductless systems.

-These PTAC systems which are widely used in hotels have two separate units, the evaporative unit on the interior and the condensing unit on the exterior, with tubing passes through the wall and connect them together.
+These PTAC systems which are widely used in hotels have two separate units, the evaporative unit on the interior and the condensing unit on the exterior, with tubing passing through the wall and connecting them together.
 This minimizes the interior system footprint and allows each room to be adjacent independently.

 While room air conditioning provides maximum flexibility when cooling rooms it is generally more expensive than a central air conditioning system.

-It is the most important types of air conditioning system, it uses when the required cooling capacity 25TR or more.
-It uses when the airflow is more than 300 m³/min or different zones in a building are to be air-conditioned.
+It is the most important type of air conditioning system, it is used when the required cooling capacity is 25TR or more.
+It is used when the airflow is more than 300 m³/min or different zones in a building are to be air-conditioned.

 Application of Air-Conditioning

-Following are the application of Air Conditioning System:
+Following are the applications of the Air Conditioning System:

-- Using air-conditioner is common in food cooking and processing areas.
+- Using air-conditioners is common in food cooking and processing areas.
 Used in hospital operating theatres to provide comfortable conditions to patients.
-And many more industries like Textile, Printing, Photographic and much more.
+And many more industries like Textile, Printing, Photographic, and much more.